 The Company's use of cash is currently and is expected to continue to be focused on two principal areas, namely the funding of its general and administrative expenditures and the funding of its exploration and evaluation activities.
 Exploration and evaluation activities include the cash components of the cost of acquiring and exploring the Company's mineral claims.
-For the first three-month period ending March 31, 2019, corporate head office costs are estimated to average less than \$200,000 per quarter.
-The \$200,000 covers salaries and benefits, consulting fees, administrative and general, reporting issuer costs, accounting fees, professional fees and insurance.
+For the third three-month period ending September 30, 2021, corporate head office costs are estimated to average less than \$60,000 per quarter.
+The \$60,000 covers salaries and benefits, consulting fees, administrative and general, reporting issuer costs, accounting fees, professional fees and insurance.

-In addition, the Company is performing care and maintenance at its Walker Gossan project in Australia and Pasco Project in Peru.
+In addition, the Company is performing care and maintenance at its Walker Gossan project in Australia.

-While the Company has no source of revenue, it believes it has sufficient cash resources to meet its administrative overhead for the next twelve months, starting from March 31, 2019, depending on future events.
-However, to meet future expenditures, including the Technical Report exploration budget, the Company will need to raise additional financing.
+As the Company has no source of revenue, it does not believe it has sufficient cash resources to meet its administrative overhead for the next twelve months.
+To meet future expenditures, including the Technical Report exploration budget, the Company will need to raise additional financing.
 Although the Company has been successful in raising funds to date, there can be no assurance that adequate funding will be available in the future, or under terms favorable to the Company.
 See "Risk Factors" below and "Trends" above.

-Financial Instruments
+9. Financial Instruments